 Habitat improvement activities to date within Cluster 4 have successfully transformed this area into quality gopher tortoise habitat.
-Cluster 4 has been burned annually in the dormant season since 2010, resulting in excellent current herbaceous groundcover, with wiregrass becoming well established.
+Prescribed dormant season burns conducted annually between 2010 and 2013, resulted in excellent current herbaceous groundcover, with wiregrass becoming well established.
 Because groundcover is well established, dormant or growing season burning within Cluster 4 is acceptable.
 In summer 2014, a prescribed burn was conducted on the eastern portion of Cluster 4 successfully topkilling most of the remaining hardwood regeneration.
-Burning during the growing season promoted wiregrass flowering, increasing the amount of herbaceous groundcover in this location, and may encourage tortoises to continue expanding away from the powerline right of way. .
-We recommend a two- year burn regime to maintain groundcover levels and consume residual brush reduction debris.
-Cluster 4 supports the largest number of total burrows on the Carter Tract, as well as the most active and potentially active burrows; we therefore consider it a high priority management area.
+Burning during the growing season promoted wiregrass flowering , increasing the amount of herbaceous groundcover in this location, and may encourage tortoises to continue expanding away from the powerline right of way.
+Although a growing season burn was planned, Cluster 4 received no management treatments in 2015.
+We recommend a two-year burn regime to maintain groundcover levels and consume residual brush reduction debris.
+The western portion of Cluster 4, North of Warmouth Pond would greatly benefit from the application of a growing season burn to reduce shrubby understory competition as well as mechanical reduction in the northermost portion to eliminate thick hardwood growth.
+Cluster 4 supports the largest number of total burrows on the Carter Tract, as well as the most active and potentially active burrows; we therefore consider it a high priority cluster for management.
 The power line right-of-way is an important feature within this cluster as an area of high burrow density.
 Therefore, as was suggested for Cluster 3, mechanized cutting equipment should not be used during breeding season months and operators should be aware of existing burrows and prevent collapsing them.

-CLUST ER 4-Past and Suggest ed Future M anagement A ctivities
+CLUSTER 4-Past and Suggested Future Management Activities

-Year Prescribed growing season burn Prescribed dormant season burn Herbicide Mechanical reduction Planting Timber removal
+Year Prescribed growing season burn Prescribed dormant season burn Herbicide Mechanical reduction Wiregrass Planting Longleaf Planting Timber removal

 2007

-A 2008
+2008

 2009 Х

 2010 Х Х

 2011 Х Х Х

 2012 Х

-2013 Х
+71 2013 Х

-• • · · · · · · · · · · · · · · · · · · 2014 Х Х
+2014 Х

+2015

-2015 Х
+2016 Х Х

-Der notes sugges ted managem nent activities f or 2015
+Denotes s uggested ma nagement acti ivities for 201 6